-In addition to the authorization of funding, the second session of the 107th Congress completed consideration of the two appropriations bills that fund DOD's environmental programs.
+In addition to authorizing funding for FY2003, the second session of the 107th Congress completed consideration of the two appropriations bills that fund DOD's environmental programs.
 The Department of Defense Appropriations Act for FY2003 (P.L.
 107-248, H.R.
 5010) provided funding for environmental cleanup at current and former military installations, as well as numerous other environmental activities.
 The Military Construction Appropriations Act for FY2003 (P.L.
 107-249, H.R.
-5011) provided funding for the cleanup of environmental contamination at base closure sites.
+5011) provided funding for the cleanup of environmental contamination at military base closure sites.
 The 107th Congress did not complete action on FY2003 appropriations for DOE's management and cleanup of defense nuclear waste.
-A series of continuing resolutions have been providing funding for these activities at the FY2002 enacted level of \$6.49 billion, while Congress continues to work on FY2003 appropriations.
-In the 108th Congress, the Senate has passed an omnibus appropriations bill for FY2003 as an amendment to H.J.
-Res.
-2, which would provide funding for DOE and other federal agencies.
-The House did not include an omnibus appropriations measure in passing its version of the resolution, and final appropriations for FY2003 will be determined in conference.
-Additional discussion is provided below.
+Final appropriations for these activities were enacted early in the 108th Congress under the Consolidated Appropriations Resolution for FY2003 (P.L.
+108-7, H.J.Res.
+2).
+Defense-related environmental provisions in each law are examined below.